 - Student Activities;

-- Intercollegiate Athletics (excluding intercollegiate athletics which are operated under the authority of a separately incorporated athletic association);
+- Intercollegiate Athletics (excluding intercollegiate athletics activity which is operated under the authority of a separately incorporated athletic association);

-Each institution shall develop and update annually a five-year plan for each auxiliary enterprise operation that defines the level and manner of service to be provided, planned expenditures and sources of revenue, including projected fee requirements.
-The format and content of each plan shall be determined by the USG chief fiscal officer, but must minimally contain the following:
+Each institution shall develop and update annually a five-year plan for each auxiliary enterprise operation that defines the level and manner of service to be provided, planned expenditures, and sources of revenue, including projected fee requirements.
+The format and content of each plan shall be determined by the USG chief fiscal officer.

 Exceptions to the requirement that institutions operate their auxiliary enterprises on a self-supporting basis shall be recognized as follows:

-- Institutions may choose to operate some auxiliary enterprise activities on a loss basis, but must indicate in their five-year plans how the costs of such activities will be covered by revenues generated through other auxiliary operations and must also provide an alternative plan reflecting the elimination or privatization of the auxiliary.
-The Board of Regents may, upon recommendation of the Chancellor, direct the institution to eliminate or privatize the auxiliary (BoR Minutes, October 2013).
+Institutions may choose to operate some auxiliary enterprise activities on a loss basis, but must indicate in their five-year plans how the costs of such activities will be covered by revenues generated through other auxiliary operations and must also provide an alternative plan reflecting, rightsizing of operations, or the elimination or privatization of the auxiliary.
+Institutions that choose to operate auxiliary enterprise activities on a loss basis and use revenues generated through other auxiliary operations to subsidize these operations must annually reflect non-mandatory transfers to avoid auxiliary enterprise deficits.
+The Board of Regents may, upon recommendation of the Chancellor, direct the institution to eliminate or privatize the auxiliary.

 7.2.3 Operating Budgets

-Each USG institution shall prepare an operating budget for educational and general activities and an operating budget for auxiliary enterprises of the institution for the fiscal year within the limit of funds allocated plus estimated internal income of the institution.
-Operating budgets of separately incorporated athletic organizations are specifically excluded from this process, although the transfer of student fees to those separately incorporated organizations must be reflected as a single item in the budget submitted to the Chancellor (BoR Minutes, 1946-47, pp. 214-15).
+Each USG institution shall prepare and submit to the Chancellor an annual operating budget within the limit of funds allocated by the State plus estimated internal revenue of the institution from all other sources.
+Operating budgets of separately incorporated athletic organizations are specifically excluded from this process, although the transfer of student fees to those separately incorporated organizations must be reflected as a single item in the budget submitted to the Chancellor.

 7.2.4 Budget Amendments

-Institutions shall be required to report quarterly on all budget amendments to the USG chief fiscal officer under procedures developed by his/her staff.
-The Chancellor or the USG chief fiscal officer reserves the right to require prior approval of the budget amendments at any USG institution that he/she determines has failed to manage its budget within available resources or in a manner consistent with Board of Regents goals and priorities.
-Under these circumstances, the Chancellor or the USG chief fiscal officer may request the institution to develop a remediation plan to assure more appropriate decisions on future budget changes (BoR Minutes, 1951-52, pp. 365-66; June, 1999, p.
-17).
+Institutions shall report all budget amendments to the USG chief fiscal officer on a quarterly basis under procedures developed by his or her staff.
+The Chancellor and the USG chief fiscal officer reserves the right to require prior approval of the budget amendments at any USG institution that he or she determines has failed to manage its budget within available resources or in a manner consistent with Board of Regents’ goals and priorities.
+The Chancellor or the USG chief fiscal officer may direct that the institution develop a remediation plan to assure more appropriate decisions on future budget changes.

 7.2.5 Liability for Expenditure of Budgets